corentindautreme/corentindautreme.github.io/_posts/2020-12-5-Recreating-The-2021-Eurovision-Logo-Using-Css.md

 *Looks very DMGP-y now that I think of it*

 OK but enough fooling around.
-I just spend 20 minutes delaying the inevitable: it's time to get the Gimp running and extract all the colors again (*sigh*).
+I've just spent 20 minutes delaying the inevitable: it's time to get the Gimp running and extract all the colors again (*sigh*).

 Now let's be real, I'm just making this hard on myself - the color palette is most likely the same as last year, but you never know, and I want to get it somewhat right.
 Truth be told, I fully expected to find the exact same colors but I... didn't?
 I could've gotten them wrong last year... but when I say "I didn't", I was by like a couple digits in the RGB code.
 Ah well, <span class="tooltip-toggle" aria-label="Me.
 I'm counting." tabindex="0">who's counting</span>.
 Maybe a high res export of the logo would clear that up.